lujuntuan/mifsa/README.md

 The middleware framework of in-vehicle soa, based on C++.

-Note: This is a top project, you can enter the subproject to build separately.
+Note: This is a top-layer project, you can enter the subproject to build separately.

 The source code is here: